dominicbeesley/blitter-vhdl-6502/README.md

 	        T6502					The T65 core
-	      fishbone					The Fishbone Bus basic components and definitions mk3						Projects and files relevant to the Mk.3 board mk3-board-erc				A simple Project to perform board ERC
+	      fishbone					The Fishbone Bus basic components and definitions mk3						Projects and files relevant to the Mk.3 board testing					Projects for board testing and production mk3-board-erc				A simple Project to perform board ERC
-	      mk3-erc-68000				Perform ERC on a 68000 plug-in cpu board
+	        mk3-erc-68000				Perform ERC on a 68000 plug-in cpu board shared					HDL shared between all mk.3 builds